chauncey-garrett/zsh-prompt-garrett/README.md

 **NEW: It's been a long time coming but I've finally added gifs so you can see what the fuss is all about!**

-I designed my prompt for readability and to present useful information when it is needed and to hide it otherwise.
+I designed my prompt for readability and to present useful information only when it is needed.

-The Garrett prompt supports line drawing, git information, ssh status, directory truncation, vi-editor info, the full range of prompt types (PS1-PS4, Autocorrection, and a backup SUDO_PS1), notification of background jobs, non-zero return codes, and job completion, the current shell level and ruby version, history line number, and the current time.
+The Garrett prompt supports line drawing, `git` information, `ssh` status, directory truncation, vi-editor info, the full range of prompt types (`PS1`-`PS4`, `Autocorrection`, and a backup `SUDO_PS1`), notification of background jobs, non-zero return codes, and job completion, the current shell level and ruby version, history line number, and the current time.